Steve Martin was once a beginner.

 I’m no Steve Martin.
 But the man’s dogged pursuit of excellence took years before it bore real fruit.
 Fruit like being able to pay rent regularly or travel to his gigs.
 Not to mention the wild success he experienced later on.

 I would love to be as talented as Steve Martin.
-But even Steve Martin didn’t just “get” talent.
-He built it, pebble by pebble, with his hands, patiently, over years.
+But even Steve Martin didn’t just “have talent”.
+He built it, pebble by pebble, with his hands for years.

 Am I ready for that kind of effort?
 Are you?